 The road to Hell wasn’t paved in a day.

 The trick has since gained a small but respectable niche among aficionados of wordplay.
 Matthews, in an article in The Paris Review in Spring 2007, credits the invention of the name to Maxine Groffsky.
 It’s a blend or portmanteau from perverted proverb.
+The adjective also occasionally appears:

 The internet may also be a good way to generate many other sorts of wordplay, in particular what Harry Mathews calls perverbs, the combining of two proverbs into one.
 Combining two news headlines or two disparate celebrities would also result in perverbial nonsense: “Putin to testify at molestation trial of imprisoned oil tycoon Michael Jackson.”